Background information for Progression Statistics

 Methodology

 Figures for courses available in different languages are combined and reported as a single course.
-These courses are:
+These courses are listed below:

 - Mandarin (Traditional), Mandarin (Simplified) and Cantonese are reported as Chinese Languages.